-Referring to Figure 14, the differential SHA is implemented using a switched-capacitor topology.
+Referring to Figure 3, the differential SHA is implemented using a switched capacitor topology.
 Its input impedance and its switching effects on the input drive source should be considered in order to maximize the converter's performance.
-The combination of the pin capacitance, C{PIN} , parasitic capacitance C{PAR} , and the sampling capacitance, C{S} , is typically less than 5 pF.
+The combination of the pin capacitance, C{PIN} , parasitic capacitance, C{PAR} , and the sampling capacitance, C{S} , is typically less than 5 pF.
 When the SHA goes into track mode, the input source must charge or discharge the voltage stored on C{S} to the new input voltage.
-This action of charging and discharging C{S} , averaged over a period of time and for a given sampling frequency, F{S} , makes the input impedance appear to have a benign resistive component.
-However, if this action is analyzed within a sampling period (i.e., $T = 1/F{S}$), the input impedance is dynamic and hence certain precautions on the input drive source should be observed.
+This action of charging and discharging C{S} , averaged over a period of time and for a given sampling frequency, f{S} , makes the input impedance appear to have a benign resistive component.
+However, if this action is analyzed within a sampling period (i.e., $T = 1/f{S}$), the input impedance is dynamic and therefore certain precautions on the input drive source should be observed.

-The resistive component to the input impedance can be computed by calculating the average charge drawn by C_H from the input drive source.
-It can be shown that if C_S is allowed to fully charge up to the input voltage before switches Q{S1} are opened, the average current into the input is the same as if there were a resistor of $1/(C_S \, F_S)$ ohms connected between the inputs.
+The resistive component to the input impedance can be computed by calculating the average charge that gets drawn by C_H from the input drive source.
+It can be shown that if C_S is allowed to fully charge up to the input voltage before switches Q{S1} are opened, then the average current into the input would be the same as it would if there were a resistor of $1/(C_S \, f_S)$ Ohms connected between the inputs.
 This means that the input impedance is inversely proportional to the converter's sample rate.
-Since C_S is only 5 pF, this resistive component is typically much larger than that of the drive source (i.e., 5 k Ω at F_S = 40 MSPS).
+Since C_S is only 5 pF, this resistive component is typically much larger than that of the drive source (i.e., 8 k Ω at f_S = 25 MSPS).

 The SHA's input impedance over a sampling period appears as a dynamic input impedance to the input drive source.
-When the SHA goes into the track mode, the input source should ideally provide the charging current through $R{\rm ON}$ of switch $Q{\rm S1}$ in an exponential manner.
+When the SHA goes into the track mode, the input source ideally should provide the charging current through R{ON} of switch Q{S1} in an exponential manner.
 The requirement of exponential charging means that the most common input source, an op amp, must exhibit a source impedance that is both low and resistive up to and beyond the sampling frequency.

 The output impedance of an op amp can be modeled with a series inductor and resistor.
 When a capacitive load is switched onto the output of the op amp, the output will momentarily drop due to its effective output impedance.
 As the output recovers, ringing may occur.
-To remedy the situation, a series resistor can be inserted between the op amp and the SHA input as shown in Figure 15.
-The series resistance helps isolate the op amp from the switched-capacitor load.
+To remedy the situation, a series resistor can be inserted between the op amp and the SHA input as shown in Figure 4.
+The series resistance helps isolate the op amp from the switched capacitor load.

-Figure 15.
-Series Resistor Isolates Switched-Capacitor SHA Input from Op Amp.
-Matching Resistors Improve SNR Performance
+Figure 4.
+Series Resistor Isolates Switched Capacitor SHA Input from Op Amp.
+Matching Resistors Improve SNR Performance.

-The optimum size of this resistor is dependent on several factors, including the ADC sampling rate, the selected op amp, and the particular application.
+The optimum size of this resistor is dependent on several factors, which include the ADC sampling rate, the selected op amp, and the particular application.
 In most applications, a 30 Ω to 100 Ω resistor is sufficient.
-However, some applications may require a larger resistor value to reduce the noise bandwidth or possibly limit the fault current in an overvoltage condition.
+However, some applications may require a larger resistor value to reduce the noise bandwidth or possibly to limit the fault current in an overvoltage condition.
 Other applications may require a larger resistor value as part of an antialiasing filter.
 In any case, since the THD performance is dependent on the series resistance and the above mentioned factors, optimizing this resistor value for a given application is encouraged.

 The source impedance driving VINA and VINB should be matched.
-Failure to provide that matching will result in the degradation of the AD9224's SNR, THD and SFDR.
+Failure to provide that matching will result in degradation of the AD9225's superb SNR, THD, and SFDR.